swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 This proposal will add a new var & protocol conformance to the Standard Library's ABI.
 It will be availability guarded appropriately.

+The new debugging output will not be backdeployed, so Swift programs running on older ABI stable versions of the OS won't be able to rely on the new output.

 ## Effect on API resilience

 The implementation of `debugDescription` might change after the initial work to implement this proposal is done.
 In particular, the output format will not be guaranteed to be stable.
 Here are a few different changes we might anticipate making: